SanaJahan/ImageProcessingApplication/res/README.md

 The FileHelper class has also been removed.
 It was created in order to support multiple image file types like png, jpg and bmp, in the main driver class of Version 1.
 Now that a controller handles script reading, there is no requirement of a driver class or the FileHelper class.
 The user can load the image and save the image with the image file type of their choice, in the script.

+<b><font size = "24">To Run the Application:</font></b>

+Copy the input.txt file from the project folder and make changes if required.

+<b>Add it to the folder from where you are running the application.</b>

+The output images will be stored in a folder called <b>res</b> in the same location from where the application is run.

 The application now supports these additional features:

 1. Dithering of the image.